HumanSignal/label-studio/docs/source/guide/setup_project.md

 1. Within a project on the Label Studio UI, click **Settings**.
 2. Click **Annotation Settings**.
 3. Under **Matching Function**, select **Exact matching choices**.
+4. For some types of labeling, you can also select a specific matching function.
+For more about matching functions in Label Studio Enterprise, see [Annotation statistics](stats.html).

 Your changes save automatically.
-For more about how annotation statistics are calculated in Label Studio Enterprise, see [Task agreement and annotator consensus in Label Studio](stats.html).

 ## <i class='ent'></i> Set up review settings for your project